hotShot1211/rock-paper-scissors/README.md

-This project is a part of The Odin project curriculum(DOM manipulation)
+This project is part of The Odin project curriculum(DOM manipulation)